floriankarydes/xybotsim/README.md

 ## Going further

 Please checkout the [examples](examples) available to learn how to run more complex simulation scenarios.
+Full documentation is available on [pkg.go.dev](https://pkg.go.dev/github.com/floriankarydes/xybotsim).